GC-public-projects/AuthuiFirestoreDemo/README.md

 ### Components explanations
 - both collectAsStateWithLifecycle() and collectAsState() can be used, collectAsStateWithLifecycle() is better because it stop collecting the flow when the composable is not active.
 - use of "MyColumn" in order to make the composables stateless
-- showSignIn boolean flag obligatory because the Onclick from a button cannot contains a composable.
+- showSignIn boolean flag obligatory because the Onclick from a button cannot contain a composable.
 So the composable SIgnInScreen is displayed after the flag becomes true

 ### functions content
 - in package "screens"
-- create Kotlin class/file named "MainScreen" inside with the content :
+- create Kotlin class/file named "MainScreen"
 ``` kotlin
 @Composable
 fun MainScreen() {